-Merchant Surcharge Rules A legal settlement is pending between Visa and MasterCard and retailers that would allow merchants to pass along their payment processing costs…
+Merchant Surcharge Rules Under a legal settlement between Visa and MasterCard and retailers that took effect in 2013, merchants are allowed to pass along their…

-A legal settlement is pending between Visa and MasterCard and retailers that would allow merchants to pass along their payment processing costs to consumers who pay with a credit card.
-This would mean that a merchant who chooses to exercise this new right could impose a surcharge, sometimes referred to as a “checkout fee,” that could increase your credit card purchase amount by as much as a few percent.
+Under a legal settlement between Visa and MasterCard and retailers that took effect in 2013, merchants are allowed to pass along their payment processing costs to consumers who pay with a credit card.
+This means that a merchant who chooses to exercise this right can impose a surcharge, sometimes referred to as a “checkout fee,” that would increase your credit card purchase amount by as much as 4%.

 Merchants are not allowed to impose a credit card surcharge in California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma or Texas, where such fees are prohibited under state law.

 After the first year that the account is open, card issuers may increase your interest rate with proper notice.
-However, the higher interest rates may apply only to new charges.
-Credit card issuers cannot raise interest rates on existing balances, except:
+However, the higher interest rate may apply only to new charges.
+Credit card issuers cannot raise the interest rate on existing balances, except:

 When the right to cancel is required, the change-in-terms notice will explain that the consumer can cancel the account before the effective date of the change.
 In the notice, cardholders must be given instructions on how to cancel, along with a toll-free number they can call to exercise the right to cancel.

 Cardholders have the full 45 days from the date of the notice to decide whether to cancel.
 However, the higher APR will apply to any purchases made 14 days after the notice is mailed.
 (In other words, cardholders have only 14 days from the date of the notice to make purchases at the old rate.)